231media/bible-rss-reader/README.md

 ## How to use

 Build an RSS feed URL like the below examples.
 You specify the plan (ot, nt, full), the [translation code](./public/translations.json), start date, and the number of chapters you want to have added to your RSS Feed each day.
+For more infomation visit [https://www.bibleplanfeed.com/](https://www.bibleplanfeed.com/)

 ## Examples